-Jane is a professional Writer, Actor, and Spoken Word Performer, specialising in true-life stories and poetry – as seen through the eyes of her own experience and imagination.
-As a mentor and coach, she is passionate about communication that inspires and leaves a lasting impression.
+Jane is a professional Writer, Actor and Storyteller, who specialises in true-life stories and the spoken word.
+As a mentor and coach, she enables others to write or tell their own stories, and is passionate about communication that inspires.

 Currently, she is working on material for various short stories, scripts, poems, and true-life storytelling…performing her work in various Spoken Word gigs around Birmingham and the West Midlands.
 She is also associated with Writing West Midlands through their Room 204 development program and regularly takes part in readings of her short stories at writer forums and literature festivals, most recently Birmingham Literature Festival 2018.

-As an actor, Jane is looking forward to the release of a new drama-documentary film 7 Days – about the blind runner and athlete, Dave Heeley.
-Jane plays the part of Dave’s mum when he was young and discovers he is going blind.
-The film is currently in development with Pixel Revolution Films and will premiere at Birmingham REP in February 2019.
-You can watch a trailer for the film – here
+As an actor, Jane is currently appearing in a new film 7 Days about Birmingham local hero, blind runner Dave Heeley.
+The film has been developed by Pixel Revolution Films and Jane plays the part of Dave’s mum when he is young and discovers he is going blind.
+It premieres at Birmingham REP in February 2019 and you can watch a trailer below.

 Jane’s diverse and wide-ranging toolkit of professional skills includes: